 The seasonal influenza (flu) vaccine is free of charge for all Nova Scotians six months of age and older.
 The flu vaccine is strongly recommended for people at high risk of flu-related complications and the people who care for them.
-The vaccines that will be publically funded are the same as last year Fluviral and Agriflu.
-Both products are Trivalent Inactivated Vaccines (TIV).
+The vaccines that will be publically funded this year are: Fluzone Quad and Flu Laval Tetra.
+Both products are Quadrivalent Inactivated Vaccines (QIV).

-The vaccine protects against three strains of the flu predicted to circulate this season, including H1N1.
-This season get the facts about flu and flu vaccine and for more information visit the Department of Health and Wellness website.
+The vaccine protects against four strains of the flu predicted to circulate this season, including H1N1.
+This season get the facts about flu and flu vaccine and for more information, visit the Department of Health and Wellness website.

 Where to get your flu shot

-In Capital Health flu vaccine is available in family practices, pharmacies, walk-in clinics, long-term care facilities and through many large employers.
+In Halifax area and West Hants, the flu vaccine is available in family practices, pharmacies, walk-in clinics, long-term care facilities and through many large employers.
 If your workplace does not have a flu clinic planned, please contact your family doctor, walk-in clinic or pharmacy to book an appointment.

 Information for Health Professionals

-The recommendation regarding vaccinating people with egg allergies has changed.
-The National Advisory Committee on Immunization (NACI) has concluded that egg-allergic individuals may be vaccinated using a Trivalent Inactivated Vaccine (TIV) and Quadrivalent Inactivated Vaccine (QIV).
-This may be done without prior flu vaccine skin test and with the full dose, irrespective of a past severe reaction to egg.
+The National Advisory Committee on Immunization (NACI) has concluded that egg-allergic individuals may be vaccinated using Quadrivalent Inactivated Vaccine (QIV).
+This may be done without prior flu vaccine skin test and with the full does, irrespective of a past severe reaction to egg.
 The vaccine can be given in any settings where vaccines are routinely administered.
 Immunizers must be prepared for and have the necessary equipment to respond to a vaccine emergency at all times.